 There is a reference in Revelation, and from Christ Himself in the Gospels, that when He comes again, he will have rewards already with him:

 “For the Son of man shall come in the glory of his Father with his angels; and then he shall reward every man according to his works” – Matthew 16:27

 "And, behold, I come quickly; and my reward is with me, to give every man according as his work shall be." - Revelation 22:12

-Although a verse like this can be quick to read, the more you consider this then the more it helps clarify this timing issue.
+Although a verse like this can be quick to read, the more you consider this, the more it clarifies this timing issue.